Justine Smethurst

 Justine Smethurst (born January 1987 in Melbourne) is an Australian softball player.
 She is a pitcher and plays club softball in the Glen Waverley Softball Association.
 She has represented Victoria on a variety of different teams and competed at the national championships several times, winning one in 2001.
-She played for the University of Hawaii softball team in 2006 and 2007.
+She played for the University of Hawaiʻi at Mānoa softball team in 2006 and 2007.
 She has been a member of the senior Australia women's national softball team, winning a bronze medal at the 2008 Summer Olympics.
 She is trying to gain a spot on the roster to compete at the 2012 ISF XIII Women's World Championships.

 Personal

 Smethurst was born in January 1987 in Melbourne, Victoria.
 Her mother and sister both played softball.
 Both also went on to coach softball.
 She attended Shelford Anglican Girls' School and graduated in 2004.
 She learned Japanese in school.
 One of her hobbies is kayaking.
 In 2002, she was living in East Brighton, Victoria.
-She attended the University of Hawaii, enrolling in 2005 and majoring in psychology.
+She attended the University of Hawaiʻi at Mānoa, enrolling in 2005 and majoring in psychology.
 While attending the university, she acquired an American accent.

 Softball

 The 19 March 2012 game at Hawker International Softball Centre between the ACT representative side and the Japanese national team.
-No. 2 is Clare Warick.
+No. 2 is Clare Warwick.
 No. 4 is Justine Smethurst.

 Smethurst is a pitcher.
 While she started playing before she was twelve, she did not move into the pitching position until she was that age.
 She plays club softball in the Glen Waverley Softball Association.
 In 2001, she was a member of the Victorian School Girls' Team.
 In 2002, as a fifteen-year-old, she was training for softball around fifteen hours a week.
 In 2005 and 2006, she had a softball scholarship with the Victorian Institute of Sport.
 In 2008, she had a scholarship with and played for the Australian Institute of Sport team.